4ndio/coursera-get-and-clean-data-project/CodeBook.md

 ### Combining test and train data

-The original data set has two sets of files: training data files and test data files.
+The original data set has two sets of files: training data files (subject_train.txt, X_train.txt, y_train.txt) and test data files (subject_test.txt, X_test.txt, y_test.txt).
-We combine the test and train data sets using OS level file manipulations (using the "cat" operation on a UNIX-based system).
+We combine the training and test data sets using OS level file manipulations (using the "cat" operation on a UNIX-based system).

 The resulting data sets are stored in three files:
 * subject_all.txt